Miss Marple is, after Hercule Poirot

 series (1984-1992) of telefilms, starring Joan Hickson.
 More recently, ITV's Marple

-starring Geraldine McEwan and Julia McKenzie (2004-present) is a much looser adaptation, as with the Rutherford series frequently sharing only the titles with the original novels.
+starring Geraldine McEwan and Julia McKenzie (2004-2013) is a much looser adaptation, as with the Rutherford series frequently sharing only the titles with the original novels.
+Following the conclusion of the sixth series, it was announced that the BBC had acquired the rights for the production of Agatha Christie adaptations, suggesting that ITV would be unable to make a seventh series

 open/close all folders